hbc/Intro-to-Unix/lessons/08_automating_workflow.md

 We also need to extract the "base name" of the file.
 ```
     # grab base of filename for future naming
-    base=$(basename $fq .qualtrim25.minlen35.fq)
+    base=`basename $fq .qualtrim25.minlen35.fq`
     echo "basename is $base"
 ```
 > #### Remember `basename`?
->
-> 1. the `basename` command: this command takes a path or a name and trims away all the information before the last `\` and if you specify the string to clear away at the end, it will do that as well.
-In this case, if the variable `$fq` contains the path *"unix_workshop_other/trimmed_fastq/Mov10_oe_1.qualtrim25.minlen35.fq"*, `basename $fq .qualtrim25.minlen35.fq` will output "Mov10_oe_1".
+> The `basename` command: this command takes a path or a name and trims away all the information before the last `\` and if you specify the string to clear away at the end, it will do that as well.
-> 2. to assign this value to the `base` variable, we place the `basename...` command in parentheses and put a `$` outside.
-This syntax is necessary for assigning the output of a command to a variable.

 Since we've already created our output directories, we can now specify all of our output files in their proper locations.
 We will assign various file names to